pkmn/engine/docs/PROTOCOL.md

 ## Size

-As mentioned above, any `Writer` can be used to back the protocol `Log`, and as such something like an [`ArrayList.Writer`](https://ziglang.org/documentation/master/std/#root;ArrayList) can be used to support arbitrary amounts of data being written to the log each update.
-For performance reasons it is desirable to be able to preallocate a fixed size buffer for this, where the recommended size is determined by `pkmn.LOGS_SIZE` which is guaranteed to be able to handle at least `pkmn.MAX_LOGS` bytes (these constants are defined to be the maximum of all generations - each generation also has its own parallel constants that can be used instead, e.g. `pkmn.gen1.LOGS_SIZE`).
+As mentioned earlier, any `Writer` can be used to back the protocol `Log`, and as such something like an [`ArrayList.Writer`](https://ziglang.org/documentation/master/std/#root;ArrayList) can be used to support arbitrary amounts of data being written to the log each update.
+For performance reasons it is desirable to be able to pre-allocate a fixed size buffer for this, where the recommended size is determined by `pkmn.LOGS_SIZE` which is guaranteed to be able to handle at least `pkmn.MAX_LOGS` bytes (these constants are defined to be the maximum of all generations - each generation also has its own parallel constants that can be used instead, e.g. `pkmn.gen1.LOGS_SIZE`).